Using Natural Language Explanations to Rescale Human Judgments

 \section{Evaluation}

 With our initial human annotation and methodology established, we now turn to evaluation.
 We first introduce a notion of \emph{reference rescaling}: given a rubric, can expert annotators agree on how explanations from our dataset should be rescaled?
-We establish data and baselines for this evaluation, then turn to a comparison between human rescaling and automatic rescaling in Section \ref{sec:results}.
+We establish data and baselines for this evaluation, then turn to a comparing human and automatic rescaling in Section \ref{sec:results}.